natcap/invest.users-guide/source/crop_production.rst

 Spatial downscaling of the current coarse global model is necessary to make the crop model more useful in local land-use decisions.
 Our approach will be to acquire local yield data that can be compared to the regression model yields to determine where the model is overestimating yields and where it is underestimating.
 The resulting differences can be related to other variables such as slope, aspect, elevation, soil fertility, and soil depth, and any significant relationships can be used to refine the current model.
 The coarse model will still be used to arrive at the general magnitude of yield for a given climate and intensification level, and the finer-scale differences will essentially tune the coarse model up or down.
 To do this we need:

-+	Field-level (or better) yield data across a wide representation of soils, topographies and climates
++	Field-level (or better) yield data across a wide representation of soils, topographies, and climates

 +	Soil and topographic data at the same level of resolution as the yield data